eclipse-archived/codewind-docs/docs/_documentations/che-installinfo.md

 ---
 # Using Codewind as a hosted application on the cloud

 Codewind can be used in one of three ways - [locally](./vsc-getting-started.html), [remotely](./remote-codewind-overview.html), or **hosted as an IDE extension on the cloud**.
-By using Codewind hosted as an application on the cloud, you can develop, build and run your code all by accessing Codewind via a browser window from your local desktop.
+By using Codewind hosted as an application on the cloud, you can develop, build and run your code all by accessing Codewind from a browser window from your local desktop.

-Follow the instructions to get started with using Codewind as an application hosted on the cloud.
-This will guide you through:
+Follow the instructions to get started with using Codewind as an application hosted on the cloud, which guides you through:

 1. Installing Eclipse Che to use with Codewind or update an existing Eclipse Che installation to use Codewind
 2. Configuring Codewind on Eclipse Che to work with your browser and cluster.